Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 1. Sopot

-Sopot is the exclusive and most famous beach resort of the Polish Baltic coast.
+Sopot is the exclusive and most famous beach resort on the Polish Baltic coast.

 Sopot has a century of history in wellness and spa tourism.

-The main attraction of Sopot is the wooden pier, which is the longest in Europe (the entrance fee is about 2€ in summer).
+Sopot’s main attraction is the wooden pier, which is the longest in Europe (the entrance fee is about 2€ in summer).

-There’s a lovely bar at the end of the pier and you’ll enjoy fabulous views on the Baltic coast, Sopot’s legendary Grand Hotel and Hel peninsula.
+There’s a lovely bar at the end of the pier, from which you can enjoy fabulous views of the Baltic coast, Sopot’s legendary Grand Hotel, and the Hel peninsula.

-The main pedestrian street Monte Cassino is the place to be seen and obviously for people watching.
+The main pedestrian street, Monte Cassino, is a place to be seen and, obviously, for people watching.
 It’s filled with numerous terraces and shops, the most famous building being the Crooked House.

-Sopot is also a great place to indulge in Polish food, and I highly recommend Sztuczka Bistro, which serves traditional Polish cuisine with a modern touch.
+Sopot is also a great place to indulge in the best Polish food you must try, and I highly recommend Sztuczka Bistro, which serves traditional Polish cuisine with a modern touch.

 The watermelon salad and ceviche with local cod were heavens!